vvvnetem/au__cryptographic-computing/GarbledCircuits-ElGamal/README.md

-# Oblivious Transfer for Blood Type Compatibility
+# Oblivious Transfer for Blood Type Compatibility with Garbled Circuits

 Our implementation includes the following classes: